Christian Yelich Player Props: Brewers vs. Diamondbacks

-On Monday, Christian Yelich (.432 on-base percentage in past 10 games, 65 points above season-long percentage) and the Milwaukee Brewers play the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 8:10 PM ET.
+Christian Yelich -- hitting .361 in his past 10 games -- will be in action for the Milwaukee Brewers against the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 20 at 8:10 PM ET.

-He collected two extra-base hits in his most recent appearance (2-for-3 with two doubles) against the Pirates.
+In his last game, he went 1-for-3 with a triple and an RBI against the Diamondbacks.

 Christian Yelich Game Info & Props vs. the Diamondbacks